MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 ### Sharing settings

-This feature respects the OneDrive and SharePoint organizational settings for sharing.
+The new capabilities respect the OneDrive and SharePoint organizational settings for sharing.

 ### Creation of system workspaces

-System workspaces will be created for this new functionality.
+System workspaces are created for this new functionality.
 Admins will be able to see the created workspaces in the Power BI Admin portal via the workspace tab.
-However, admins cannot modify workspaces (delete, modify access) from within Power BI.
+However, admins can't modify workspaces (delete, modify access) from within Power BI.
 Almost every Office user relies on OneDrive and SharePoint to share and collaborate on Office documents and files.
 In this new update, users can view and edit Power BI reports from within OneDrive and SharePoint without needing to download Power BI Desktop.